 All topnotch filter-based air purifiers have a true HEPA filter doing all the heavy lifting and this is no exception.

-It captures nearly all microscopic allergens (even the finest – as small as 0.3 microns).
+It captures nearly all microscopic allergens (even the finest – as small as 0.3 microns) and dust.

 Also excellent is the pre-filter when it comes to battling bad smells/gases, volatile organic compounds, and some larger particles.